This journal belongs to Mireya.

 As a kid I loved paint by number books, finger painting, markers and crayons.
 In high school I’d get bored in class and draw in the page margins.
 I took a ceramics class.
 In English class I wrote a chapter book.
 In college I majored in Marketing and studied Design, Advertising, and Western Renaissance Art.
 I’ve always been creative, curious and imaginative.
 I stopped physically creating art for a while but it lingered until I gradually began making notebooks, writing, making greeting cards and …art is me, ALWAYS has been and always will be.
 It’s a LOVE STORY.

 I’d see a poster at Disneyland and admire the color.
 I’ve always been in love with color, and words.
 One day I sat in my backyard with my dog and this bee story happened.
 I felt for some reason that I should write it down.
-This was the beginning of my book Ana Bee and George Bird.
-I needed answers.
 That led to learning illustrator and photoshop and hand lettering.
 I love hand lettering.
 Then I came across a crayola educational watercolor palette and all these childhood memories.
 I love to paint and haven’t looked back since.

 Describe your process?